RAK4270 WisDuo Breakout Board Quick Start Guide

 LoRaWAN is a protocol for low-power wide-area networks.
 It allows large-scale Internet of Things deployments where low-powered devices efficiently communicate with Internet-connected applications over long-range wireless connections.

-The RAK4270 Breakout Board can be part of this ecosystem as a device, and the objective of this section is to demonstrate how simple it is to send data to The Things Stack using the LoRaWAN protocol.
-To achieve this, the RAK4270 board must be located inside the coverage of a LoRaWAN gateway connected to The Things Stack server.
+The RAK4270 Breakout Board can function as a device within this ecosystem.
+This section demonstrates how easily data can be sent to The Things Stack using the LoRaWAN protocol.
+To accomplish this, ensure the RAK4270 board is within the coverage area of a LoRaWAN gateway connected to The Things Stack server.

-The first step is to go to The Things Network platform and select a cluster, as shown in Figure 5.
-The Things Industries adds more clusters from time to time so select the one closes to your location.
-In this guide, Europe 1 is selected.
+Before starting, navigate to the The Things Network platform and select a cluster, as shown in Figure 5.
+The Things Industries periodically adds new clusters, so choose the one closest to your location.
+In this guide, Europe 1 is selected as an example.

-- After creating an account, you should log in on the platform using your username/email and password then click Submit, as shown in Figure 8.
+- Log in on the platform using your username/email and password then click Submit, as shown in Figure 8.

-- To have an application registered, you need to input first the specific details and necessary information about your application then click Create application.
+- To register an application, first enter the required details and information about your application, then click Create application.

-If you have no error on the previous step, you should now be on the application console page.
 The next step is to add end-devices to your The Things Stack application.
 LoRaWAN specification enforces that each end device has to be personalized and activated.
-There are two options on registering devices depending on the activation mode selected.
 Activation can be done either via Over-The-Air-Activation (OTAA) or Activation-By-Personalization (ABP).

-Once you have the application in The Things Stack (TTN V3), you need to ensure that you are in coverage of a LoRaWAN gateway that is registered to The Things Stack (TTN V3) as well.
-Without the coverage of that LoRaWAN gateway, you cannot activate any device that you will register in your application.
+Ensure that you are within the coverage of a LoRaWAN gateway registered with The Things Stack (TTN V3).
+Without coverage from such a gateway, you will not be able to activate any device registered in your application.

 The Things Stack OTAA Device Registration

-- Go to your application console to be able to register a device.
-To start adding an OTAA end-device, you need to click + Add end device, as shown in Figure 12.
+- Go to your application console to register a device.
+To start adding an OTAA end-device, click + Add end device, as shown in Figure 12.

-- To register the module, you need to click first Manually then configure the activation method by selecting Over the air activation (OTAA) and compatible LoRaWAN version then click Start button, as shown in Figure 13 and Figure 14.
+- To register the module, first click Manually.
+Then, configure the activation method by selecting Over the Air Activation (OTAA) and a compatible LoRaWAN version.
+Finally, click the Start button, as shown in Figure 13 and Figure 14.

-- Then input a unique End device ID and EUIs (DevEUI and AppEUI), as shown in Figure 15.
-Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
+- Enter a unique End Device ID and the EUIs (DevEUI and AppEUI), as shown in Figure 15.
+Check if your module has a DevEUI on a sticker or a QR code that you can scan, and use this as the unique DevEUI for the device.

-Optionally, you can add a more descriptive End device name and End device description about your device.
+Optionally, add a descriptive End device name and End device description about your device.

-- After putting all the details, click Network layer settings to proceed to the next step.
+- After entering all the details, click Network layer settings to proceed to the next step.

 It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
 The End device ID rak-device